Integration from Apple Wallet using Wallet Extensions

 to be MainInterface

 .
-As a result, when the Extension triggers, Apple launches the initial view controller found inside the relevant storyboard.
+As a result, when the Extension triggers, Apple launches the initial view controller that is found inside the relevant storyboard.

-In order for the initial view controller to be compatible, you'll need it to implement the PKIssuerProvisioningExtensionAuthorizationProviding
+In order for the initial view controller to be compatible, it needs to implement the PKIssuerProvisioningExtensionAuthorizationProviding

 protocol.